kodell-64/perl/README.md

 The *automated_test_framework* contains lots of "working" code i.e. it's messy.
 The test framework was a heavy-duty component for many years in a now acquired successful VC startup.

-## Perl for audio pattern recognition
+## Professional project: Perl for audio pattern recognition

 I completed a proof-of-concept, audio-pattern matching algorithm using FFT science and hashing of the generated fingerprints.